 - For the vegetable stock, I use Massel stock cubes dissolved in hot water.
 You could also use the Thermomix vegetable stock concentrate or stock from a carton.
 If using cold stock, just increasing the cooking time by 5 minutes or so.

-The soup will keep in the fridge for up to 3 days.
+Store the soup in the fridge for up to 2 days in an airtight container.

 To Freeze: Transfer to a freezer-proof container/ziplock bag and allow to cool completely before storing in the freezer.